mscott99/my_blog/content/authors/admin/_index.md

 #- icon: cv
   #icon_pack: ai
   #link: https://github.com/mscott99 #seems like the issue is the presence of the icon
-- icon: github
+- icon: cv
-  icon_pack: fab
+  icon_pack: ai
   link: files/cv.pdf
 #organizations: [University of British-Columbia]